Sapd/HeadsetControl/README.md

 ### Other Features

-Corsair Void (Pro) also supports checking of the battery and switching LED off/on SteelSeries Arctis 7 (including 2019 revision) support checking of the battery.
+Corsair Void (Pro) and G933 also supports checking of the battery and switching LED off/on
+SteelSeries Arctis 7 (including 2019 revision) support checking of the battery.